MozillaFoundation/heroku-ffmpeg-static-builds/README.md

 # heroku-ffmpeg-static-builds

 ## Description
 Contains static builds of ffmpeg or use in buildpacks.
 Provides example commands to build a package from source.
 Alternatively, download & commit a static x64 build from a trusted source if it contains webp codecs (i.e. [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)).
+Must be a static build, not a shared build.
 Push new package to generate a release via release.yml

 ## Build static binary from source
 docker build -f Dockerfile -t ffmpeg-static .